Instinct28/Instinct28/README.md

 Competitive Programming.

-Additionally, I am also an active competitive programmer, who regularly participates in programming competitions on CodeChef.
+Additionally, I am also an active competitive programmer, who regularly participates in programming competitions on Leetcode and HackerRank.